 Are There Any Additional Costs to Consider?

-Yes, there are a variety of contributing cost factors to think about when framing a house.
+Yes, there is a variety of contributing cost factors to think about when framing a house.
 We’ve listed just a few that might apply to you below.
 You should also use our free cost-to-build estimator tool for a fuller picture of what to expect as you create your budget.

 The Complexity of the House Plan